dynamicexpresso/DynamicExpresso/README.md

 ### Generate dynamic delegates

-You can use the `Interpreter.Parse<TDelegate>` method to directly parse an expression into a .NET delegate type that can be normally invoked.
+You can use the `Interpreter.ParseAsDelegate<TDelegate>` method to directly parse an expression into a .NET delegate type that can be normally invoked.
 In the example below I generate a `Func<Customer, bool>` delegate that can be used in a LINQ where expression.

 	class Customer